 Introduction

-In the post-pandemic era, it is essential for 100% volunteer-based organizations to adapt their volunteer recruitment and retention strategies in order to accommodate older volunteers from the community.
+In the post-pandemic era, 100% volunteer-based organizations need to adapt their volunteer recruitment and retention strategies in order to accommodate older volunteers from the community.

 The COVID-19 pandemic has dramatically reduced community volunteer participation––particularly that of older volunteers.
-In order to encourage greater volunteer participation organizations must make modifications to their protocols in order to accommodate vulnerable, but otherwise willing, volunteers.
+In order to encourage greater volunteer participation, organizations must modify their protocols to accommodate vulnerable, but otherwise willing, volunteers.
 This essay explores several arguments, interpreting and weighing extreme measures vs. those that are more adaptable to accommodating older persons’ needs for social connectivity and sense of purpose.

 First Interpretation of the Literature